comunica/Article-SSWS2020-AMF/content/problem-statement.md

     In experiments by Vander Sande et al., the HTTP bandwidth was set to a realistic 1Mbps.
     However, there is still an open question as to what extent different rates have an impact on the importance of AMF.
 5. {:#question-inband}
-    **How is query throughput improved by adding AMF metadata out-of-band of TPF HTTP responses?**
+    **How is query throughput improved by adding AMF metadata in-band of TPF HTTP responses?**
     <br />
-    In previous work, AMF metadata was always included in-band with the TPF response, which increased the size of these responses.
+    In previous work, AMF metadata was always included out-of-band to TPF response, behind a link that clients should follow.
-    This opens the question as to whether moving AMF metadata _out-of-band_ behind a link that clients should follow would improve query performance.
+    This opens the question as to whether moving AMF metadata _in-band_ and increasing the size of these responses would improve query performance.
 6. {:#question-probabilities}
     **How low can AMF false-positive probabilities become to still achieve decent client-side query performance?**
     <br />